mattyjsmith/Proportion-mediated-NHL/README.md

-# Proportion-mediated-NHL
+# Mediating effects of diagnostic route on the comorbidity gap in survival of patients with Diffuse Large B-cell or Follicular lymphoma in England

-Stata code used for the Manuscript on "Mediating effects of diagnostic route on the comorbidity gap in survival of patients with Diffuse Large B-cell or Follicular lymphoma in England"
+Abstract and paper pending...